• My Approach

-Mindfulness meditation is the bedrock of my approach.
-Through personalised mentoring, I’ll work alongside you to develop an integrated plan for gently cultivating the habit of a regular meditation practice- often combining the practices of mindfulness, movement, and creativity.
+Through personalised mentoring, I’ll work alongside you to develop an integrated plan for gently cultivating a consistent meditation routine- often combining the practices of mindfulness, movement, and creativity.

-It is my hope that by introducing a more integrated approach towards self-care, clients feel more compassion towards themselves, those they care for, and their world.
-The benefit being that when challenges arise, they are experienced in more workable ways.
+It is my hope that by introducing a more integrated and practical approach towards wellbeing, clients feel more compassion towards themselves, those they care for, and their world.
+The benefit being that when challenges arise, they can experience them in more workable ways.

-In addition to being a yoga teacher, I received my certification to teach mindfulness meditation from Dharma Moon and Tibet House in 2016.
-Founded by senior Buddhist teacher, author, and musician David Nichtern.
-Dharma Moon is one of my touchstones for enriching both my personal practice and Buddhist study.
+In addition to being a 500 hour yoga teacher, I received my certification to teach mindfulness meditation from Dharma Moon and Tibet House in 2016.
+Dharma Moon is a mindfulness-based global platform and global community founded by senior Buddhist teacher, David Nichtern.

-Most recently, I completed the two year Yearlong Buddhist Studies Course with Ethan Nichtern and am grateful to have collaborated with Dharma Moon as both an assistant teacher and 1:1 mentor for the past several years.
+Most recently, I completed the two year Yearlong Buddhist Studies Course with Dharma Moon and Ethan Nichtern.
+I am grateful to have collaborated with the Dharma Moon staff as both an assistant teacher and 1:1 mentor for the past several years.

 I have introduced meditation programs in spaces such as prison, high schools, wellness centers, and yoga studios.
-I am pleased to now offer 1:1 mentoring through my personal website.
+I am pleased to now offer 1:1 mentoring and small group work through my personal website.

 At home on the South Coast of Massachusetts, I teach weekly in-person chair yoga classes for beginners and older adults.
-Classes include meditation and breath work.
 Additionally, I host a bi-monthly community meditation group via the Zoom online platform.

 Beyond work, I enjoy trail walks with our 2 dogs, knitting (and un-knitting!) and pursuing the dream of publishing my first children’s book, Bring Your Butterflies.